 Carpinteria, California, in Santa Barbara county, is 10 miles E of Santa Barbara, California (center to center) and 76 miles W of Los Angeles, California.
 The city is included in the Santa Barbara - Santa Maria - Lompoc metropolitan area.
-As of the year 2000 census, 14,194 people lived in Carpinteria.

 The Chumash tribals were the original inhabitants of the area.
 The region had naturally-occurring surface tar, and this was of great use in sealing the boats made by the tribal people, who had a large canoe-building enterprise, or a 'carpentry shop.'
 When the Spanish came, they named the area Carpentaria.